ioos/erddap-gold-standard/_docs/index.md

 ---
-title: "ERDDAP Quickstart"
+title: "ERDDAP Quick Start"
 keywords: homepage
 tags: [getting_started, about, overview]
 toc: true
 #permalink: index.html
-summary: A how-to guide for deploying, managing, and updating an ERDDAP server.
+summary: A quick start for deploying an ERDDAP server.
 ---

-This page aims to provide an easy-to-use walkthrough for standing up an ERDDAP server using the [ERDDAP Docker image](https://github.com/axiom-data-science/docker-erddap) and IOOS Gold Standard
+This page aims to provide a quick start for standing up an ERDDAP server using the [ERDDAP Docker image](https://github.com/axiom-data-science/docker-erddap) and a few IOOS Gold Standard
 Example datasets.
 You can view this setup live at <https://standards.sensors.ioos.us/erddap/index.html>, with dataset documentation at <https://ioos.github.io/ioos-metadata/gold-standard-examples.html>.

 This getting started page provides instructions and links to external resources for setting up an ERDDAP server using a single Docker image.
-Multi-node Kubernetes deployments are described [elsewhere](/erddap-gold-standard/kubernetes.html).
+[Multi-node Kubernetes deployments](/erddap-gold-standard/kubernetes.html) are linked to under the **Other deployment** options sidebar.

 ## Requirements
 There are a few items you need to have installed on your system to deploy ERDDAP using this repository.